Carlist Wars

+Background

+In the decades prior to the French Revolution and Napoleonic Wars, the Spanish crown had repeatedly tried to reassert the control over the periphery and tried to clamp down on the autonomies.
+Napoleon's invasion of Spain also brought with itself increased government intervention and centralization efforts.

 When King Ferdinand VII of Spain died in 1833, his widow, Queen Maria Cristina, became regent on behalf of their two-year-old daughter Queen Isabella II.
 The country splintered into two factions known as the Cristinos (or Isabelinos) and the Carlists.
 The Cristinos supported Queen Maria Cristina and her government, and were the party of the Liberals.
 The Carlists advocated for Infante Carlos of Spain, Count of Molina, a pretender to the throne and brother of the deceased Ferdinand VII.
 Carlos denied the validity of the Pragmatic Sanction of 1830 that abolished the semi Salic Law (he was born before 1830).
 The Carlists wanted a return to autocratic monarchy.